Flutterwave/Node-v3/README.md

 ## Introduction

 The Node library provides easy access to Flutterwave's v3 APIs for developing your Node application.
-It abstracts the complexity involved in direct integration and allows you to make quick calls to the APIs.
+It abstracts the complexity involved in direct integration, enabling you to make quick calls to the APIs.
 Available features include:

 - Collections: Card, Account, Mobile Money, Bank Transfers, USSD, Apple Pay, Google Pay, Fawry Pay, and eNaira.